Guitar Truss Rod Adjustment Guide

 Why does truss rod strength matter?
 When adjusting a truss rod, in either direction, you are changing the force applied to the rod.
 The types of forces that act on a truss rod are compression, tension, and torque.

 What happens if you overtighten a truss rod?
-When you overtighten a truss rod you are applying more force than it can tolerate.
+As you overtighten a truss rod you move toward applying more force than it can tolerate.
 This force effectively becomes torque that shears (twists off / breaks) the rod or the adjustment nut.
 Most broken truss rods can be repaired, however; the cost to repair a broken truss rod is often more than the value of the guitar.
 The cost to replace a guitar truss rod is usually between $400 to $700, depending upon the type of guitar and where you live.
 A possible repair option is to buy a replacement but this is not cheap and brings yet another set of issues.

 How many types of guitar truss rods are there?
 There are many types of truss rods for acoustic and electric guitars.
-European luthier Marguerite Pastella, of Fret Not Guitar Repair, identified five types of truss rods commonly used in building electric and acoustic guitars.1
+European luthier Marguerite Pastella, of Fret Not Guitar Repair, identified five types of truss rods commonly used in building electric and acoustic guitars.2

 For this article we’re going to disucss the two most common types of truss rods used for electric guitars and bass guitars.
 The two common truss rods are a Single Action Truss Rod and a Dual Action Truss Rod.